NatalieSalemme/React-Facebook-Widget/README.md

 What I still need to do:
   -for the input, when the user types more than a certain amount, have the words start on a new line to avoid it being hidden by the emoji's.
-  -on the like and reply, the hover text should be emojis -If I like the status, the number of likes should increase and my name should appear in the likes hover.
+  -on the like and reply, the hover text should be emojis -If I like the status, the number of likes should increase and my name should appear in the likes hover, and I should only be able to do it once
-  -Distinction between likes and hearts hover.
   -If I click "comment", it should focus on input
   -If I click share, a dropdown menu should appear
   -If I hover over a user's avatar photo, their cover photo and information should be displayed